Willow - Year 6

 This term we are learning about Yellowstone National Park.
 We will be learning about when Yellowstone was discovered, what is special about Yellowstone, The volcano, Grand Canyon and the different wildlife that resides there.

 In Science this term we will be learning about Living things and their habitats.
 In particular:

 - describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals

 - give reasons for classifying plants and animals based on specific characteristics

 We have P.E. once a week: on Thursdays.
 As children start to hit puberty during Upper Key Stage 2, it is also important that PE kits are taken home to be washed after all PE lessons.

 Inter-house sport will take place once every three weeks.

-Home learning will be communicated through the children's learning logs and will change each week from either an English focus or a maths focus sheets.
-Homework will be set on a Friday and sue in the following Wednesday.
-We will mark homework together so that I can correct any misconceptions.
+Home learning will be communicated through the children's learning logs and will change each week.
+There will be one piece of English and one piece of maths homework each week.
+Homework will be set on a Friday and due in the following Wednesday.
+Sometime I will mark the homework or we will mark together so that I can correct any misconceptions.

 Children will also bring home spellings words on a Wednesday, we are focusing on the year 5 and 6 statutory words.